XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 - **JavaScript:** Use an account [subscription](rippleapi-reference.html#listening-to-streams) to listen for an event when the transaction is confirmed.
 Use the `ledger` event type to trigger your code to run whenever there is a new validated ledger version so that you can know if the transaction can no longer be confirmed.
 - **Python:** Poll the [xrpl.transaction.get_transaction_from_hash() method](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.transaction.html#xrpl.transaction.get_transaction_from_hash) to see if your transaction has a final result.
 Periodically use the [xrpl.ledger.get_latest_validated_ledger_sequence() method](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.ledger.html#xrpl.ledger.get_latest_validated_ledger_sequence) so you can know if the transaction can no longer be confirmed.

+    **Tip:** The [xrpl.transaction.send_reliable_submission() method](https://xrpl-py.readthedocs.io/en/latest/source/xrpl.transaction.html#xrpl.transaction.send_reliable_submission) handles this process all in one call.
+You can use this instead of `submit_transaction()` wherever it's appropriate for your code to stop and wait for a transaction's [final result](finality-of-results.html) to be confirmed.

 <!-- MULTICODE_BLOCK_START -->